GoLand 2025.1 Help

 How can I open several projects in GoLand simultaneously?

-• Content roots: read how you can work with files from several directories that do not have a common immediate parent.
+• Content roots: learn how to work with files from several directories that do not have a common immediate parent.

 • Managing directories: see how to attach and detach directories.